 Problems at the Donor Site

-Problems can occur at the donor site (the area below the patella where the graft was taken from the knee).
-A major drawback of taking out a piece of the patellar tendon to reconstruct the ACL is that most patients end up having difficulty kneeling down long after surgery.
-Lingering pain in the front of the knee is also common.
+Problems can occur at the donor site (the area behind the leg where the hamstring graft was taken from the thigh).
+A potential drawback of taking out a piece of the hamstring tendon is a loss of hamstring muscle strength.

 What should I expect after surgery?